IamVishnuMohan6792/ThreeTierAzureApp/README.md

 **How to use Terraform?**

-We can use simple TF code to spin  up these VM machines, this can also be placed into modules and re used
+We can use simple TF code to spin  up these VM machines, this can also be placed into modules and re-used as required.